 Architecture

-MCP-Guard uses terminate, inspect, re-originate — it fully owns both the client and upstream connections.
+m0lz.03 uses terminate, inspect, re-originate — it fully owns both the client and upstream connections.
 The interceptor pipeline is fail-closed: any error blocks the request.

 Three components: